rbowsley/lamplighthelp/source/16-4-4_Personal_Settings_-_Communications.markdown

 ![The Comms Signature Box Editing Toolbar](16.4.4b.png)

-Once you have clicked 'save' at the bottom of the page, this signature will automatically be added to emails, letters and SMS text messages when you set them up in {{Lamplight}}.
+Once you have clicked 'save' at the bottom of the page, this signature will automatically be added to emails, letters and SMS text messages when you create them in {{Lamplight}} (although you can remove the text).
+It will show as a mail merge option when creating {{comm}}s.

 ###### core module